csvsoundsystem/nicar-cartodb-postgis/README.md

 Let's say you want to know some aggregate information, like how many rows you have

 ````
-SELECT count(*) FROM postoffice_ne
+SELECT count(*) FROM postoffices_ne

-SELECT count(*) FROM postoffice_ne WHERE year > 1950
+SELECT count(*) FROM postoffices_ne WHERE year > 1950
 ````

 ### Spatial joining with `ST_Intersects()`

-Before, we joined two dataset based on a shared name.
-We had census tract shapes and a spreadsheet of census tract populations and we joined them on the census tract id.

-But data doesn't come preaggregated like this.
-What if we want to make a choropleth from point data.
+Sometimes you join data based on a shared column id.
+You can do that in CartoDB with the merge tool.
+But, data doesn't come preaggregated like this.
+What if we want to make a choropleth from point data?

 Let's make a make of Post Office density by county in Nebraska.
+It might not look that cool, it's probably just a population map, but the concept you can use over and over.

-Open up `counties_ne` and run this query and let's add a column, call it, `postoffices` and set its type to `number`.
+Open up `counties_ne` and let's add a column, call it, `postoffices` and set its type to `number`.

-Run this query
+Now, run this query:

 ````
 UPDATE counties_ne SET postoffices = (